-The principal buyer of electricity and related services is Continental Barum s.r.o., which accounts for 57% of total revenues generated in 2018.
-The contract for power supply to Continental Barum s.r.o. is concluded for a fixed period until 31 December 2019.
+The principal buyer of electricity and related services is Continental Barum s.r.o., which accounts for 62% of total revenues generated in 2019.
+The contract for power supply to Continental Barum s.r.o. is concluded for a fixed period until 31 December 2020.

 In 2018, Teplárna Otrokovice a.s. succeeded in a tender organized by electricity transmission system operator ČEPS for the provision of ancillary services for the period of 2019 - 2021.
-In the ancillary services market, the share of Teplárna Otrokovice among all market participants will increase from 1.8% in 2018 to 3.2% in 2019.
+In the ancillary services market, the share of Teplárna Otrokovice among all market participants increased from 1.8% in 2018 to 3.2% in 2019.